Tier 1 associations must ensure their financial records correctly explain their financial transactions and financial position.

 The form should be lodged as soon as possible after the association becomes aware that it will be unable to comply with its obligations under the Act.

 Tier 1 associations with total revenue of less than $2 million in a financial year are not required to fully comply with Australian Accounting Standards.
 However, the financial statements must satisfy requirements set out in Class Order 11/01 financial reporting requirements and must contain:

 - a statement of income and expenditure that sets out appropriately classified individual sources of income and items of expenditure incurred in the operation of the association

-- a balance sheet at the end of the financial year, that sets out current and non-current assets and liabilities
+- a balance sheet that sets out current and non-current assets and liabilities

 - statements of movements in the equity section of the balance sheet, being movements in retained surplus or accumulated loss and movements in any reserves

-- a statement of accounting policies appropriate for the association’s transactions
+- notes to the financial accounts including, as a minimum, a statement of accounting policies appropriate for the association’s transactions

 - details of any mortgages, charges and other securities affecting any property owned by the association

 - a separate income and expenditure statement and balance sheet for each trust for which the association is trustee

 - a consolidated statement of income and expenditure and a consolidated balance sheet, which consolidates its investment in any subsidiaries, as defined by Australian Accounting Standards Board AASB 127, except for any trusts for which it acts a trustee.